NebbGroup/docs.qlarm.com/content/trends-and-reports/viewing-trends/_index.md

     <figcaption>Fig 1.
 Trend</figcaption>
 </figure>

-## Getting started
 The trend window is by default blank when entering the Trend page.
-In order to start viewing your data, you can either add individual tags or [load a previously saved Report](/trend#reports).
+In order to start viewing your data, you can either add individual tags or [load a previously saved Report](/trends-and-reports/creating-reports/).

 ### Adding tags to the chart
 Multiple Tags can be added to the chart in order to view their data.
 This is done by selecting an [Endpoint](/glossary#endpoint) first from the select list "ENDPOINT" then selecting one or more Tags (max 5) from the multiselect "TAGS" list.